petrstepanov/root-eclipse/README.md

 Finally we can run the project in Debug mode.
 In Eclipse menu select `Run → Debug`.
 Eclipse will run the project and simultaneously start indexing all ROOT source files.
 Depending on the speed of your hard drive and memory indexing will require from several minutes to about an hour.

-Tip: On older computers with SATA hard drives I recommend storing Eclipse workspace folder as well as ROOT and Geant4 sources [on the RAMDISK](https://github.com/patrikx3/ramdisk).
-Also to prevent moving the RAMDISK back to hard drive run `sudo swapoff -a` after system startup.
+## RAMDISK for Older Computers

+On modern computers with NVMe hard drives Eclipse indexer will crawl ROOT sources fairly quick.
+However, indexing process can take about one hour on older computers SATA3 interface or magnetic disk drives (HDD).

+Luckily there is a solution.
+If you have an older computer with decent amount of RAM (8 Gb+) I recommend setting up RAMDISK - a virtual drive partition in computer's RAM.
+Indexing speed will increase 2-4 times if you store Eclipse workspace folder and ROOT sources [on RAMDISK](https://github.com/patrikx3/ramdisk).

+It is reasonable to disable system swap when using RAMDISK.
+This prevents the RAMDISK from being moved back onto the hard drive.
+Disable system swap with `sudo swapoff -a` after startup.

 ## [Rudimentary] Compiling and installing with GNU Make
 This option is fairly outdated.
 I mostly used it for Root v5 and early v6 versions.
 However it gives a good understanding of building a stand-alone CERN ROOT project.
 Also this option is useful for running the code if user does not have root permisions on computer.
 For instance, if working on the remote computer.